AliBeikmohammadi/TA/README.md

 # TA-Explore
-TA-Explore: Teacher-Assisted Exploration for Facilitating Fast Reinforcement Learning
+Implementation of TA-Explore, as presented in TA-Explore: Teacher-Assisted Exploration for Facilitating Fast Reinforcement Learning.
 KDD2022